FreeTAKTeam/FreeTakServer/REST_APIDoc.md

   * EmergencyType: the type of emergency to be displayed
   *  longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal cohordinates, where *West 77.08* is equal to '-77.08' in the API
   * latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
-  *  UID: server generated Unique Id of this element
+  *  uid: server generated Unique Id of this element
+  * address: address of emergency

    #### List of supported Emergency Types
 * "911 Alert"